 LOWER DIVISION Program

-Choose Ohio First: Success in Mathematics (COF-Math) is a state-funded scholarship and academic program for undergraduate students in STEMM (Computer Science, Health Science, Technology, Engineering, Mathematics and Medicine) majors.
+Choose Ohio First: Success in Mathematics (COF-Math) is a state-funded scholarship and academic program for undergraduate students in STEMM majors.
 It is designed to recruit and retain more Ohio students into STEMM fields.
 The name Student Success in Mathematics comes from the fact that a sound mathematical background is important for each of the STEMM fields.

-Eligible majors include all engineering disciplines, chemistry, physics, mathematics, computer science, and other related fields.
+Eligible majors include computer science, all engineering disciplines, mathematics or physics.
 Students planning a career as a high school math teacher are also eligible as they will major in mathematics or a similar discipline.
 Note that having a math major is not a requirement for this program.